abhinetics/Tiny_invader/pythonProject/Readme.txt

-This folder has all the files that are needed to run this game.
+This folder has all the files that are needed to run this Python game.